osuosl/ganeti_webmgr/docs/source/features/ganetiviz.rst

 Ganetiviz has sister projects that makes it possible for anyone to start contribute easily.

 #.
-Front-End code contribution
+Front-End code contribution: For any front end contribution you must refer to

-For front end contribution you must refer to `devganetviz <https://github.com/pramttl/devganetiviz>`, a separate django project that comes with batteries included (fixture data, etc), so you do not need to run any physical or virtual server to add front-end features to ganetiviz.
+   `devganetviz <https://github.com/pramttl/devganetiviz>`, a separate django project that comes with batteries included (fixture data, etc), so you do not need to run any physical or virtual server to add front-end features to ganetiviz.

 #.
 For any contribution that changes JSON data avaiable to the front end component.
    For changing the data returned by GWM to ganetiviz, it is important to run GWM the standard way along with a Virtual or real cluster.